Concert 3 By D.I. Jolly

 “1!
 2!
 3!
 4!”

-One man who had stood mesmerized as he watched the whole performance.
-Around him, people danced and sang and jumped to the beat, but he was still, he heard the music, but it seemed secondary to what he was watching.
+One man who had stood mesmerized as he watched the performance.
+Around him, people danced and sang and jumped to the beat, but he was still.
+He heard the music, but it seemed secondary to what he saw.
 While he liked and enjoyed spending time with Jack, he felt that he was a bit, shallow.
 As if there was either a part of him missing or deeply locked away.
 Like he was only half a person.
 But seeing him on stage was like watching him come alive.
 Everything he thought Jack could be, every ounce of life he felt missing, was suddenly there, and there was more of it than he could have imagined.
 Jack had gone from kind of handsome to beautiful, from nice to amazing.
 As he watched he saw a kind of life he’d never seen before, in anyone.
 Jack on stage was completely alive and present, and for just a moment he couldn’t understand why someone like that had chosen him, and then he couldn’t believe how lucky he was.

 A smile lit up Jack’s face as he leaned towards the microphone and said proudly.